abelaba/job-parser/README.md

 - `activeTab`: To access and parse job postings on the current webpage
 - `storage`: To store user-provided keys and settings securely
+- `notification`: To send notification for success and failure events